 Enterprises structure a wide range of expenditures, ranging from the lease they paid for their manufacturing or buildings to the price of raw ingredients for their goods, to the salary they treat their employees to the total costs of developing their firm.

 Corporations categorize each of these expenditures to make them easier to understand.
-Capital spending (CAPEX) and operational costs are two among the most frequent (OPEX).
+Capital spending (CAPEX) and operational costs are two of the most frequent (OPEX).

 Capital investments are large purchases involving merchandise that will be utilized in an effort to enhance a firm’s productivity.
 Capital investments are generally used to purchase an asset such as properties, machinery, and machinery (PP&E).